gunhanb/guenhan/content/home/teaching.md

 +++

-I am a teaching assistant for following courses (Fall 2018 ) at the University of Göttingen:
+I did teaching assistantship for following courses at the University of Göttingen:

+- Analysis of Time-to-Event Data: Fall 2018 (MSc. in Applied Statistics)
+- Introduction to Statistics: Fall 2018 (MSc. in Neuroscience)
-- Introduction to Statistics for MSc students in Neuroscience
+- Introduction to Statistics: Fall 2017 (MSc. in Neuroscience)